Barren-plateau free variational quantum simulation of Z2 lattice gauge theories

 In the expression above, the $M_k^{i_k}$ are complex $\chi \times \chi$ matrices for $1<k<N$ and $M_1^{i_1}$ ($M_N^{i_N}$) is a $\chi$-dimensional row (column) vector.
 Thus, for a given set of indices $i_k$, the coefficients of the wave function are parametrized by a product of matrices, hence the name of the ansatz.
 The matrix size $\chi$, commonly referred to as the bond dimension of the MPS, determines the number of parameters in the ansatz and limits the maximum amount of entanglement that can be present in the state.

 MPS can be used as a family of variational ansätze to compute the ground state of a (local) Hamiltonian.
 To this end, the energy expectation value is variationally minimized by successively updating a tensor while keeping the others fixed.
 At each step, the optimal tensor is found by determining the ground state of an effective Hamiltonian describing the interaction of the site with its environment.
 Iterating this procedure until convergence, the final MPS provides an approximation for the ground state of the Hamiltonian.
-For our numerical calculations, we use the ITensor library where we run a standard two-site algorithm updating two neighboring tensors together~\cite{Fishman_2022,Fishman2022b}.
-This allows for adaptively adjusting the bond dimension during the computation to obtain results with a certain precision.
 A detailed review on MPS methods can be found in Ref.~\cite{Schollwoeck2011}.

 Note that in order to apply the MPS approach to our ladder geometry, we have to map the local degrees of freedom sitting on the vertices and links to a linear chain.
-This does not create interactions whose range scales with the system size, hence, the resulting one-dimensional mapping can generally be addressed efficiently with MPS methods.
+This does not create interactions whose range scales with the system size, so the resulting one-dimensional mapping can generally be addressed efficiently with MPS.